OpenCyphal/pycyphal/docs/pages/architecture.rst

 - :meth:`pyuavcan.presentation.Presentation.get_server` (sic!) -- constructs :class:`pyuavcan.presentation.Server`.
   The name and semantics are slightly different because servers are unlike other session objects.
   Read the docs for info.

+The presentation layer is the main part of the library API.

 Application layer